18F/health-tracking-course/collections/_pages/syllabus.md

 ## Learning Objectives

 Learning objectives are the specific, measurable things we will learn through this course.
-The outcomes are explicitly structured around the [project health rubric][healthrubric].
+The outcomes are explicitly structured around the [MES Health Rubric](https://app.mural.co/t/gsa6/m/gsa6/1593627219860/24d48fac2cd81e50723ca27920677c4b6bf94ba2).

-Engaging with this course should increase your confidence in the following:
+Engaging with this course should increase your confidence in the 4 Primary indicators of the Health Rubric:

-### Efforts and Outcomes
+### Outcomes orientation

 1. Describe short-term project value proposition and long-term alignment.
 2. Appraise process and progress to appropriate baselines and metrics.
 3. Assess user involvement and impact on project timeline and deliverables.
 4. Relate individual and departmental priorities to projects' roadmap and value proposition.

-### State's Skills and Capacities
+### State capacity

 1. Describe state's technical staffing and strategy (apart from vendor's strategy).
 2. Assess project staffing and needs.
 3. Grade the "bullshit score" of language regarding a project.
 4. Judge relationships within and between teams.

-### Procurement and Vendor Management
+### Procurement flexibility

 1. Compare state's estimates of progress to personal assessments and expectations.
 2. Rate contractual commitments to ongoing quality of process and product.